$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: Optical potentials

-where $\mu$ is the reduced mass of the colliding system, $v_\text{Ex}=-P_{12}v$ is the exchange contribution from the $NN$ potential, and the integral runs over the density matrices $\rho^i_{1,2}({\bf r},{\bf r} \pm {\bf s})$ of the nuclei.
-In this channel, the additional phase renders the double-folding potential dependent on the energy $E_\text{cm}$ in the center-of-mass reference frame.
-The momentum for the nucleus-nucleus relative motion ${\bf k}$ is related to $E_\text{cm}$, the nuclear part of the double-folding potential, and the double-folding Coulomb potential $V_\text{Coul}$ through
+This expression leads to non-local terms in $V_\text{Ex}$.
+Nevertheless, the final potential can be written in local form approximating the density matrices entering in \Eq{eq:exchange} with the density matrix expansion (DME) restricted to its leading term~\cite{Nege72DME1,Bogn09DME}.
+As a consequence of this localization, in this channel we obtain the additional phase that renders the double-folding potential dependent on the energy $E_\text{c.m.}$ in the center-of-mass reference frame.
+The momentum for the nucleus-nucleus relative motion ${\bf k}$ is related to $E_\text{c.m.}$, the nuclear part of the double-folding potential, and the double-folding Coulomb potential $V_\text{Coul}$ through